Blog: Q&A – The future of mobile ordering and payments

 Even so, restaurants requiring credit card details for reservations has become relatively widespread at the higher end of the market, and casual dining restaurants and pubs are starting to consider the idea.

 The same survey asked pub and restaurant managers about late cancellation, less of a bugbear than no-shows but still a significant cause of loss.
 Allowing customers to have the flexibility to cancel their booking via SMS gives you the opportunity to resell the table to another customer.
-Table management systems such as liveRES facilitate this service from as little as 4p per text.
+Table management systems such as Zonal Bookings facilitate this service from as little as 4p per text.

 32% of the business representatives agreed that ‘most guests would understand the need to hold a deposit or credit card details,’ to compensate the venue against late cancellation.